shades9a/Employee_SQL/README.md

 Took a bit longer than expected to be made.
 Finding about single letter in a string was difficult It's like the game "Portal"
-It looks simple and easy to do
+It looks simple and easy to do, but take longer than expected